25th annual Polar Plunge taking place in Virginia Beach

 The event raises money for the Special Olympics, and organizers say they are short of their one million dollar goal.

-There is a bigger Polar Plunge event planned for Saturday, February 4 at 9 a.m. which is then followed by a 1-mile "Dash and Splash" run/walk event at 10:30 a.m.
+A bigger Polar Plunge event started at 9 a.m.
+Saturday, and will be followed by a 1-mile "Dash and Splash" run/walk event at 10:30 a.m.
 The festivities will continue to 2 p.m., and include a costume parade and contest, vendors, and live music.

 More information can be found on the Polar Plunge's website.